yunshengb/youtube-8m/README.md

 *   `run.py`: Configuration and running script.
 Modify and execute it `python run.py`.

 ## About This Project
-This project is meant help people quickly get started working with the [YouTube-8M](https://research.google.com/youtube8m/) dataset.
+This project works with the [YouTube-8M](https://research.google.com/youtube8m/) dataset.
-This is not an official Google product.
+The original repo is not an official Google product.